JoeCourtneyW/R6J/README.md

 R6J is still very much under development, if you have any issues with the code or want to suggest something, submit a pull request and I'll see it

 ## License
-R6J is released under the Unlicense
+R6J is released under the Unlicense, which means anyone can do anything they want with it, have at it!